curiousest/curiousest.github.io/_drafts/tabum/0-thought-basilisk-messiah.md

 The universe is always there in the background.
 I hope that by now you understand that the universe is "you" too.
 The universe will be "you" forever.

-Our universe is beginning to gain consciousness through stories like this one.
+Our universe is conscious.
+Its consciousness is becoming richer through stories like this one.

 Where are the others?